peeyush10234/triplet-loss-anomaly-detection/README.md

 Using combinations of these augmentations we get 11 augmented images from one original image.
 This heavy augmentaion is required because we have a very limited dataset for our intial experiment.

 ## Deep Learning Architecture
+We are using an Autoencoder in association with triplet loss.
+For each forward pass, model calculates two different loss.
+* Reconstrunction loss
+* Triplet loss
 <p align="center">
   <img src="images/model_arch.png?raw=true" alt="Sublime's custom image"/>
 </p>